VanHack/sevenSnakeProblem/README.md

 Other information
 -------------------

-Since a fixed N-sized 2-dimensional matrix is loaded, this may lead to a `System.OutOfMemoryException` if the argument file is big enough.
+Since a fixed N-sized 2-dimensional matrix is loaded, this may lead to a `System.OutOfMemoryException` if the argument file is large enough.
 In that case, the program will display an informative message.